Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The 13 Popular Cocker Spaniel Mixes

-Before choosing a breed, it’s essential to understand that the puppy will inherit genes from both parents.
-Therefore, you’ll need to know the traits of both parents and how they’ll look when the dog is old.
-The appearance, personality traits, and coat color will vary depending on the generation.
+Before choosing a dog, it’s essential to understand that the puppy will inherit genes from both parents.
+Therefore, you’ll need to know the traits of both parents.
+The appearance, personality traits, and coat color vary depending on the generation.

 1. Cockapoo (Cocker Spaniel x Poodle Mix)